 - Good grip

 - Too low for deep snow

-With the Danner Inquire Mid Insulated you’re getting a good all-rounder cold-weather boot.
-Many winter hiking boots have insulation but they lack the support that would make them good for bigger winter adventures.
+With the Danner Inquire Mid Insulated, you’re getting a good all-rounder cold-weather boot.
+Many winter hiking boots have insulation, but lack the support that would make them good for bigger winter adventures.
 The Danner Inquire Mid Insulated bucks that trend.

 • RRP: $180 (US) / £138 (UK)